 Winter Color By letter

+This winter color by letter activity is an out-of-box letter formation worksheet that is fun and engaging.
 It is so cold out there, you might be finding more time inside doing activities rather than outside.

 This color by letter winter scene is a great addition to your winter theme.
 In addition to this Winter Coloring Page, the OT Toolbox has some great winter themed kits to make your treatment sessions easier.
 If you do venture outside, be sure to check out these Snow and Ice Activities.